afortuny/SustainableFashionAI/Intro.md

 *Changing consumer behaviours and policy*

-1) AI can help to [understand what leads to longer use of garments](https://www.sciencedirect.com/science/article/pii/S2666784321000231) to take product design or policy interventions
+1) AI can help to [understand what leads to longer use of garments](https://www.sciencedirect.com/science/article/pii/S2666784321000231) on consumers to take product design or policy interventions
 2) AI can provide insights of the [values that drive sustainability clothing choices that is both real and perceived](https://www.sciencedirect.com/science/article/pii/S0959652622038938#tbl5)
-3) AI can test empirically [theoretically appealing policies to enable sustainable clothing via durability standards or others](https://www.sciencedirect.com/science/article/pii/S0921800922000209)
+3) AI can test empirically, [theoretically appealing policies to enable sustainable clothing via durability standards or others](https://www.sciencedirect.com/science/article/pii/S0921800922000209)
 4) BlockChain technology and AI can be used to [scale life cycle management assestments for each product](https://www.sciencedirect.com/science/article/abs/pii/S0959652622006813)
-5) AI can be used the detect and track [green washing](https://www.rte.ie/lifestyle/living/2021/1116/1260326-science-to-the-rescue-ai-to-fight-greenwashing/)
+5) AI can be used the detect and track [green washing claims](https://www.rte.ie/lifestyle/living/2021/1116/1260326-science-to-the-rescue-ai-to-fight-greenwashing/)

 # Would AI in fashion face the Jevon's paradox?